muskananeja/project350/README.md

 1. Clone The Repositiry
 -- git clone https://github.com/muskananeja/project350

 2. Install Required Libraries: Ensure you have Pygame and NumPy installed.
-You can install them uby running:
+You can install them by running:
 -- pip install pygame numpy

 3. Run the Game: Navigate to the project directory and execute the following command: